Wildlife - Toutouwai / robin

 Listen

-The robin or toutouwai is a friendly and trusting bird, often coming to within a couple of metres of people.
-However, it is not really the human presence that attracts, rather the invertebrates disturbed by our activities.
-If you scuff in the leaf litter the robin will be very attentive.
+The robin or kakaruai / toutouwai is a friendly bird, often coming to within a couple of metres of people.
+They like to get close as they’re interested in the invertebrates we scuff up in the leaf litter n- their favourite food.

 Like the tomtit, you may first become aware of the presence of robins from the loud, strident territory song that can be heard for much of the year.
 Males, and in particular bachelors, can be very vocal.